kubesphere/website/content/en/docs/faq/installation/telemetry.md

 {{< notice note >}}

-If you install KubeSphere on Linux, see [Disable Telemetry after Installation](../telemetry/#disable-telemetry-after-installation) directly.
+If you install KubeSphere on Linux, see [Disable Telemetry After Installation](../telemetry/#disable-telemetry-after-installation) directly.

 {{</ notice >}}